open-scholarship-sfu/phase1-base/implementation_committee/tor.md

     also be scheduled as needed.

 5. Reporting\
-    The Committee chair and the Open Science Community Manager will create summary reports of each meeting to be shared with the rest of the Committee and the Open Scholarship Framework initiative leaders.
-Summary reports of initiative activities will also be shared with the Committee and initiative leaders at the end of each term.
+    Summary reports of each meeting will be created by the Committee chair and Open Science Community Manager and shared with the INN executive.
+Summary reports of initiative activities will also be shared with the INN executive at the end of each academic term.